mattermost/mattermost-handbook/operations/research-and-development/engineering/cloud-infrastructure-cost-kpis.md

 ### Average Subscription Workspace Cost

  - **Description**: The fraction which compares the amount of Production Environment costs with the number of workspaces that have 11 or more users which at a given month the Cloud Infrastructure service.
+A paid workspace is defined as successful receipt of payment for the time period (e.g. payment for the previous month completed, when measuring ASWC for the previous month).
  - **Formula**: ASWC = Production Environment Costs/ Paid Workspaces

 ### Development Metric